-As he enters his 17th year as a college coach in 2013, Polian has been part of seven bowl games in his career: 1996 Aloha Bowl (Michigan State); 2005 Fiesta Bowl (Notre Dame); 2006 Sugar Bowl (Notre Dame); 2008 Hawai`i Bowl (Notre Dame); 2010 Orange Bowl (Stanford); 2011 Fiesta Bowl (Stanford); and the 2012 Cotton Bowl (Texas A&M); 2014 New Orleans Bowl (Nevada); 2015 Arizona Bowl (Nevada).
+As he enters his 21st year as a college coach in 2016, Polian has been part of eight bowl games in his career: 1996 Aloha Bowl (Michigan State); 2005 Fiesta Bowl (Notre Dame); 2006 Sugar Bowl (Notre Dame); 2008 Hawai`i Bowl (Notre Dame); 2010 Orange Bowl (Stanford); 2011 Fiesta Bowl (Stanford); 2012 Cotton Bowl (Texas A&M); 2014 New Orleans Bowl (Nevada); 2015 Arizona Bowl (Nevada).

 A native of The Bronx, New York, Polian graduated from at St. Francis High School outside of Buffalo.
 He went on to play linebacker at John Carroll University from 1993-96.
 He earned a bachelor’s degree in history from John Carroll in 1997 and received his master’s in education from Baylor in 2000.